jcolemorrison/node-processes-event-manager/README.md

 The while the 2 producers are bound to a time limit, the consumer will literally try and fetch from the bounded buffer as fast as possible.
 If there are no expressions in the buffer, it will sleep.

 *If the child processes fail, it's because the core's aren't available.
 Try closing some applications and restarting.
+The node has to grab ownership of the OS's attention to delegate the cores.
 It does require 4 cores.*

 ## UML Activity Diagrams